tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 This is especially relevant for configuration files that may have already been manually upgraded across several versions by the time we are asked to update them again.
-Another realted concern is that we'd like to make sure conversion is idempotent, so that it would be safe to rerun the tool over an already-converted file without breaking anything.
+Another related concern is that we'd like to make sure conversion is idempotent, so that it would be safe to rerun the tool over an already-converted file without breaking anything.

 ### Config Versioning

-One obvious tactic we could use for future versions is add a version marker to the config file.
-This would give tools like `confix` (and the node itself) a way to calibrate its expectations.
+One obvious tactic we could use for future releases is add a version marker to the config file.
+This would give tools like `confix` (and the node itself) a way to calibrate their expectations.
 Rather than being a version for the file itself, however, this version marker would indicate which version of Tendermint is needed to read the file.